 What Camera Would I Choose?

 If your budget allows a full frame, it has to be the lightweight and silent Sony A7s.
 The ISO goes up to 409600 and you can attach other brands of lenses.
 If I were going for a fast action camera, it would have to be the Canon 7Dii, with its high-speed focusing and 10 fps.
-The Canon 700D is also a fantastic lightweight DSLR.
+The Canon 700D is also a fantastic lightweight DSLR and great on surveillance tasks.

-If I’m travelling light: either the Olympus Tough TG4 or Nikon Coolpix AW120.
+If I’m traveling light: either the Olympus Tough TG4 or Nikon Coolpix AW120.

 Whatever you do, do not spend a lot of money on a camera and use it on the ‘Auto’ setting, after all, would you buy a Porsche and drive around in second gear?